Green Noise Benefits: How It Can Better Sleep?

 Green noise, characterized by powerful mid-range frequencies, replicates the serene sounds of nature, such as ocean waves or a flowing stream.
 In contrast, white noise, retaining high frequencies, may exhibit a continuous hissing akin to static on electronic devices.

 The gentler quality of green noise, achieved by limiting harsh high tones, imparts a more calming auditory experience.
-Similarly, pink and brown noise, sharing mid-range and lower frequencies with green noise, evoke natural sounds like a water sprinkler or falling rain (pink noise) and deeper tones reminiscent of thunder or a jet engine (brown noise).
+Similarly, pink and brown noise, sharing mid-range and lower frequencies with green noise, evokes natural sounds like a water sprinkler or falling rain (pink noise) and deeper tones reminiscent of thunder or a jet engine (brown noise).

 Green Noise vs. White Noise